 Whether it be family, friends or other correspondence, it’s helpful to get your change of address out ahead of your move.
 It’s one less thing to think of and frees you up to spend time meeting your new neighbours.

-Make sure you have enough medication to take with you for your move and for a bit of time afterwards, particularly if you are moving out of your local town.
+Make sure you have enough medication to take with you for your move and for a period of time afterwards, particularly if you are moving out of your local town.

 9. Medication & health

-All homes will have a GP they are linked to who you can register with if needed, but you may choose to stay with your own if convenient.
+All homes will have a GP to whom they are linked with whom you can register if needed.
+If you find it more convenient, you can choose to stay with your own GP.

 10. Keep in touch!

-It can seem like the world is moving on without you when you are taken out of your everyday life, but that’s not the case!
-Your friends and family will still want to hear from you, and especially to hear how you are settling in and all the new stories and experiences you’ve had.
+We do understand that it can seem like the world is moving on without you when you move, but that’s not the case!
+Your friends and family will still want to hear from you.
+They will especially want to hear about how you are settling in along with all the new stories and experiences you’ve had.

-Visitors are always welcome or if they live some distance away, then why not make the most of technology and have a virtual visit with a video call.
+We always welcome visitors.
+If they live some distance away, then why not make the most of technology and have a video call with them?
 The home’s staff can help you with this.

-Moving into a care home is a change but often a very positive experience and Brendoncare are here to support you from your first visit to your move-in day and beyond.
+Moving into a care home is a change but is often a very positive experience.
+Brendoncare is here to support you from your first visit to your move-in day and beyond.